 Our approach to risk management and governance arrangements in relation to UK taxation

-As a large multi-national organisation, with 25 different businesses and operations in 22 countries, the UK Group is exposed to a variety of tax risks:
+As a large multi-national organisation, with 36 different businesses and operations in 29 countries as well as consumer brands and Sports interests, the UK Group is exposed to a variety of tax risks:

 - Tax compliance and reporting risks including risks associated with compliance failures such as submission of late or inaccurate returns, the failure to submit claims and elections on time or where systems and processes are not robust enough to support tax compliance and reporting requirements.